fpcbeacon/beaconpresbychurch/README.md

 ## Bigger Changes

-For changes are are more than a quick change to a page (such as styling differences, whole new pages, etc), it's best to fork this GitHub repository to create your own sandbox to make changes.
+For changes that are more than a quick change to a page (such as styling differences, whole new pages, etc), it's best to fork this GitHub repository to create your own sandbox to make changes.
 Then you can create a pull request to make the changes live.